kedro-org/kedro-viz/docs/preview_task_nodes.md

 ## Additional preview types

-While Kedro-Viz currently supports MermaidPreview, TextPreview, and ImagePreview for TaskNodes, Kedro itself supports additional preview types:
+While Kedro-Viz supports MermaidPreview, TextPreview, and ImagePreview for TaskNodes, Kedro itself supports additional preview types:

 - **JsonPreview**: For structured metadata
 - **TablePreview**: For tabular data samples
 - **PlotlyPreview**: For interactive charts
-- **CustomPreview**: For specialized rendering
+- **CustomPreview**: For specialised rendering

 Support for these additional preview types in Kedro-Viz may be added in future releases.